Quality in Postgraduate Research

 Graduate researchers: identity and importance

-This year, in our commitment to sustainability, we’re excited to announce that our Conference Book will be accessible for download on our website.
-Additionally, all papers will be shared through our soon to be released QPR Conference App, furthering our eco-friendly efforts reducing printing and allowing you all to connect with each other and all conference information on your mobile devices!
+In our commitment to sustainability, we were excited to announce that our Conference Book was accessible for download on our website with no printed copies at the event.
+Additionally, all papers will be shared through the QPR Conference App, furthering our eco-friendly efforts reducing printing and allowing you all to connect with each other and all conference information on your mobile devices!
+Our App contains FAQ’s to help you make the most of your QPR experience.

 Keynote Speakers